-“Surfing the Wave” giclée print is available in 3 sizes on Hahnemüle Pearl paper.
+“Surfing the Wave” giclée print

 “Surfing the wave” is the latest in a series of wave paintings numbering 50 so far.
 Inspired by the surfing waves of the North Cornwall coastline this is a modern abstract wave painting.
 From an original painting using oils.
 The original painting has lots of texture to it with layers and layers of paint, both translucent and opaque.
 I hope to make the view feel immersed in the image as though they were surfing.
 I like to paint in oils because of their flexibility to alter the image whilst working and their depth of field achieved with the layering of paint.
 Most of my work is inspired by the sea with its ever changing shapes and hues.